A Hitchhiker’s Guide to Omega’s Exclusive Gold Alloys — Moonshine, Sedna, Canopus, And Bronze Gold

 Bronze gold

 The latest innovation in the Swatch Group’s lab of alchemy is the patent-pending Bronze Gold alloy.
 The Seamaster 300 and the most recent Speedmaster Chronoscope have already been blessed with this striking new Bronze Gold look.
 Finally, bringing our imagination back to Earth, the name of the material says it like it is.
 This new proprietary alloy aims to elevate humble bronze from its conventional form to a somewhat-precious metal.
 Its composition includes 50% copper and 37.5% gold, which is classified as 9K gold.
-Blended with more than 5% silver and a small amount of gallium, the bronze gold has a one-of-a-kind color that sits somewhere between Sedna Gold and Moonshine Gold.
+Blended with more than 5% silver and a small amount of gallium, Bronze Gold has a one-of-a-kind color that sits somewhere between Sedna Gold and Moonshine Gold.
 As per RJ, “It’s less coppery and more yellow.”
 As with the other alloys above, a small percentage of palladium is added to make the color more luminous for longer.

 And if you’re wondering about the natural patina that bronze should develop, fret not.
 Omega’s Bronze Gold still ages and retains its beautiful brown patina but over a longer time compared to “regular” bronze.
 This also underscores the alloy’s exceptional resistance to corrosion and verdigris oxidation.
 Best of all, this new formula renders the alloy hypoallergenic.
 Thus, an entire watch including the case back and the buckle could all be made of the same material for a full Bronze Gold look.